xtream1101/scraperx/README.md

 Uses a requests.Session to make get and post requests.
 The __init__ of the BaseDownload class can take the following args:
 - task: needed no matter what
-- cookies: dict to set cookies for the whole session. default: none
 - headers: dict to set headers for the whole session. default: random User-Agent for the device type, will use desktop if no device type is set)
 - proxy: the proxy string to use for the requests

-When using BaseDownloader, a requests session is created under `self.session`, so every get/post you make will use the same session per task. you can also set cookies/headers per call to by pasing the keyword args to self.get() and self.post().
+When using BaseDownloader, a requests session is created under `self.session`, so every get/post you make will use the same session per task. you can also set headers per call to by pasing the keyword args to self.get() and self.post().
 Any kwargs you pass to self.get/post will be pased to the sessions get/post methods.

 When using BaseDownloader's get & post functions, it will use the requests session created in __init__ and return you a Request object.
 From that, you can acess the raw requests request from `self.r` and the raw source at `self.source` (`r.text`)

 The Request object also gives full access to the WriteTo class (see <here> about what that has)

-A request will retry n (3 by default) times to get a successful status code, each retry it will try and trigger a function called `new_profile()` where you have the chance to switch the headers/cookies/proxy the request is using (will only update for that request?).
+A request will retry n (3 by default) times to get a successful status code, each retry it will try and trigger a function called `new_profile()` where you have the chance to switch the headers/proxy the request is using (will only update for that request?).
 If that function does not exist, it will try again with the same data.

-### Setting headers/cookies/proxies
+### Setting headers/proxies

 The ones set in the `self.get/post` will override the ones set in the `__init__`

-self.get/post kwargs cookies/headers/proxy
+self.get/post kwargs headers/proxy
 will override
-self.task[cookies/headers/proxy]
+self.task[headers/proxy]
 will override
-__init__ kwargs cookies/headers/proxy
+__init__ kwargs headers/proxy

-Any header/cookie/proxy set on the request (get/post/etc) will only be set for that single request.
+Any header/proxy set on the request (get/post/etc) will only be set for that single request.
 For those values to be set in the session they must be set from the init or be in the task data.

 ## Extracting